 For those who know Japanese mythology, having a tengu shrine on a small island on the sea is weird because the tengu is commonly known as a legendary creature living in the mountains.

-The reason why Sanagi Island has a tengu shrine is that it is thought to be connected to who the tengu might be.
-One theory says tengu is actually the Shugendō (修験道) practitioners who were trained in deep mountains.
-After enduring various hard training in the mountains, their appearance was usually quite skinny, making travelers mistake them for immortal creatures that have a human appearance but aren’t human.
+The reason why Sanagi Island has a Tengu shrine is that it is thought to be connected to who the Tengu might be.
+One theory suggests that Tengu are actually practitioners of Shugendō (修験道), who were trained in the deep mountains.
+After enduring various rigorous training in the mountains, their appearance was usually quite slender, making travellers mistake them for immortal creatures that had a human appearance but weren’t human.

 For more information about the Shugendō, please refer to our article on Mt.
 Yoshino.

-On Sanagi Island, the theory says the tengus were pirates sailing in the Seto Inland Sea in the good old days.
+On Sanagi Island, the theory suggests that the Tengus were pirates who sailed in the Seto Inland Sea in the past.
 Back then, the sea was considered sacred ground governed by God and “guarded” by pirates.
 So, to enter the holy ground, money is paid as an honorarium to God.
 The idea is similar to paying a toll.
-Thus from the eyes of commoners back then, the pirates were someone who also bore the human appearance but weren’t quite human (i.e. tengu).
+Thus, from the eyes of commoners back then, the pirates were seen as individuals who bore a human appearance but weren’t quite human (i.e., Tengu).

 Neko no Shima Hostel (ネコノシマホステル)

 Before 2015, there was no accommodation facility on Sanagi Island.
-But with more and more tourists visiting the island for the cats, the abandoned elementary school was transformed into a hostel.
+However, with an increasing number of tourists visiting the island for the cats, the abandoned elementary school was transformed into a hostel.
 Not only is it the only place to stay overnight, but it is also the only facility that serves desserts and light meals (not vegetarian).

 Originally a school, things such as anatomy, human models, and laboratory equipment are used as interior decorations, which might give you a heart attack at night if you book the science classroom…

-If you are interested, please refer to their website HERE and translate it to English using Google Chrome’s translation function.
+If you are interested, please refer to their website HERE and use Google Chrome’s translation function to translate it into English.

 Important: Don’t forget to bring a pair of slippers if you stay overnight in the hostel.
 It will be especially handy during your shower session.